Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Pirates pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.55).
+- The Pirates' 4.54 team ERA ranks 21st among all league pitching staffs.

-- Pirates pitchers combine to surrender 140 home runs (1.1 per game), the eighth-fewest in the league.
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.